basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 ## How Bucket Types Work

 The ad hoc approach to bucket configuration involves setting bucket properties for a specific bucket either through [[HTTP|HTTP Set Bucket Properties]] or [[Protocol Buffers|PBC Set Bucket Properties]].
-Using bucket types also means dealing with bucket properties, but in a more abstracted way.
+Using bucket types also involves dealing with bucket properties, but in a more abstracted way.

 It is important to note that buckets are not assigned types in the same way that they are configured using `props`.
-You cannot simply take a bucket `test_bucket` and assign it a type the way that you would, say, set `allow_mult` to `false`.
-In other words, there is no `type` parameter contained within `props`.
+You cannot simply take a bucket `test_bucket` and assign it a type the way that you would, say, set `allow_mult` to `false` or `n_val` to `5`.

+In other words, there is no `type` parameter contained within `props` that would register the bucket's type.
 Instead, bucket types are applied to buckets _on the basis of how those buckets are queried_.

 Queries involving bucket types take the following form: